 Each invoice includes:

-- A header listing your business name and email.
-You can change the business name that displays on your invoices in the Customize appearance panel.
+- A header listing your business name or logo and email.
+If you upload a logo in the Customize appearance panel, it's displayed.
+If you haven't uploaded a logo, the business name in the Customize appearance panel displays instead.
 The email address is the same one the account owner uses to log in.

 - Line item charges, including a description, price per item, and quantity for each line.